-Sick days, due to their unavoidable and unpredictable nature are a frequent challenge for many companies.
-Fortunately, however, their impact can be minimised with effective sick leave management, which also offers organisations an array of other benefits:
+Sick days, due to their unavoidable and unpredictable nature, are a frequent challenge for many companies.
+Fortunately, however, their impact can be minimized with effective sick leave management, which helps mitigate employee absenteeism and its impact on the organization.
+This approach also offers organizations an array of other benefits:

 Employees know where they stand

-An integral part of sick day management is having a clear policy on how time off from illness affects staff’s annual leave allowance.
+An integral part of sick day management is having a clear policy on how sick leave is managed and how time off from illness affects staff’s annual leave allowance.
 Namely, if they receive paid sick leave and how many days of sick leave employees are entitled to before it eats into their annual leave or goes unpaid.
 This, in turn, affects how likely staff are to come into work if they fall ill, which, as discussed below, has a few knock-on effects.

 Increased productivity